phuhuynh2411/FM-Pilot/readme.md

 End If
 ```

-- To return a customer error, you simply replace the exit script step in the example above with the following line.
+- To return a custom error, you simply replace the exit script step in the example above with the following line.

 ```filemaker
 Exit Script [ Text Result: #Error.Custom ( -1 ; "Your custom error message" ) ]